TritonDataCenter/manta/docs/operator-guide/maintenance.md

 ## Triton zone and agent upgrades

 Triton zones and agents are upgraded exactly as they are in non-Manta installs.

-Note that the Triton agents include the Marlin agent.
-If you don't want to update the Marlin agent with the Triton agents, you'll need to manually exclude it.

 ## Platform upgrades